 - Staple leaves on the sides onto alternating chain links (or glue them in place)

-- Use the glue stick to attach the petals to the back of the brown painted circle
+- Now that the paint has dried, use the glue stick to attach the petals to the back of the brown painted circle

 - This will form the head of the sunflower

 Step 6: Put Together Your Sunflower Craft for Kindergarten